EmojiTwo/emojitwo.github.io/README.md

 Emojitwo
 ========

-Version 2.x of Emojione is no longer supported by [Ranks.com](https://emojione.com).
+Version 2 of the Emojione set is no longer supported by [EmojiOne Inc.](https://www.emojione.com) (nor Ranks.com).
 Version 3 has a slightly different design and new, more restrictive licensing terms.
+Access to high-resolution bitmaps and vector sources is now restricted to paying customers.
 Some people prefer the flat cartoon design and the FOSS license with actual access to the SVG sources.
 Therefore, we created a fork of Emojione version 2.2.7 as Emojitwo with initial version 2.3.
 The artwork of this second generation of the web's first complete open source emoji set is and will stay 100% free.